The Department of World Languages and Literatures at Western Michigan University offers two minors in Chinese.

 Chinese study hints is a resource page of multimedia language learning materials.
 This portal provides access to full instructional units offering authentic texts and audio and video excerpts with self-graded comprehension questions.
 The materials are free to use and registration is not required.

 The department offers study abroad programs for Chinese studies.
-If you desire to earn Chinese credits through participation in a study abroad program, contact Dr. Xiaojun Wang.
+If you desire to earn Chinese credits through participation in a study abroad program, contact Dr. Xiajun Wang.
 A program must be approved before it is undertaken.